 Christmas Fundraising Event Ideas

 A well-planned Christmas fundraising event can go a long way toward building lasting relationships with your nonprofit’s supporters and maintaining their engagement into the upcoming year and beyond.
+Events are a great way to spend time with your supporters in person and foster a sense of community.

 For children, meeting Santa can be a magical experience that they’ll remember well into their adult years.
 Raise funds to further your mission by enlisting jolly volunteers and staff members to transform a venue into Santa’s workshop, where families can pay a fee to meet and chat with Santa.
 Additionally, consider hiring a photographer to take professional photos that families can purchase as mementos of their experience.